Submission period: October 1st – TBA

-A $3,000 cash prize and a week-long residency at MASS MoCA worth $1,500 in addition to publication by Tupelo Press, 20 copies of the winning title, a book launch, and national distribution with energetic publicity and promotion.
+A cash prize and a week-long residency at MASS MoCA or a writing cabin in Port Angeles, WA, worth $1,500 in addition to publication by Tupelo Press, 20 copies of the winning title, a book launch, and national distribution with energetic publicity and promotion.
 Manuscripts are judged anonymously and all finalists will be considered for publication.
 Please read the complete guidelines before submitting your manuscript.

 Who May Submit